TUDelftNAS/Delftvisor/design/design.md

 Send an error message with type RoleRequestFailed and code Unsupported.

 ### GetAsyncRequest
-Retreive the setting from the controller structure and send a GetAsyncResponse message with these settings in them.
+Retreive the setting from the virtual-switch structure and send a GetAsyncResponse message with these settings in them.

 ### SetAsync
-Save the new settings in the controller structure.
+Save the new settings in the virtual-switch structure.

+Technically should these settings be saved per connection instead of per switch.

 ## Packets from a switch
 This section discusses the actions to perform on packets that are received unsollicited from a switch.